I'm Honey!

 The town I grew up in, Kankakee by the Sea, was my most important teacher on the subject of survival.
 The town, thank God, taught me to adapt as a young girl to every situation that requires true grit, an ability to stretch myself without breaking, a positive attitude that I will succeed.
 After all, I believe that grace and grit are important traits for empowered women.

-I faced situations that exceeded reasonableness for a young girl, but I left the town with a feeling of positive power and an earthiness in my soul, that small town girls have.
+I faced situations that exceeded reasonableness for a young girl, but I left the town with a feeling of positive power and an earthiness in my soul—a deep connection to the earth that grounds me and reminds me of where I come from.
+I carried that winning energy with me, knowing that these experiences matter in shaping my journey.

 That small town way of thinking, to this day, keeps me grounded, kind, and open to meeting people from all walks of life.
+I am always conscious of my mindset and approach to new situations, understanding how important it is to be aware of my inner state.
 Thank you, Kankakee by the Sea.

 This was who I was as the young woman who flew to an unknown military base in the South.
 I may not have had the prowess to know how to clean my fish bowl, but I knew how to survive, and thrive.
+I never knew exactly what to expect, but I embraced the unknown with openness.
 What I knew was that I would participate and enjoy my new surroundings — even with cockroaches — which I outlived (I killed them with spray starch)!

 image of a banner encouraging you to share this story about vintage skincare if you know someone who would enjoy it.